 2026 - Introduced

 Rhode Island S.B.
-3022
+3022/H.B.
+2060

-• Requires health insurers to provide equal access to FDA-approved non-opioid pain medications, eliminating prior authorization and step therapy requirements that currently give opioids a prescribing advantage
+• Requires health insurers to provide equal access to FDA-approved non-opioid pain medications, eliminating prior authorization and step therapy requirements that currently give opioids a prescribing advantage.

 2025 - Introduced